ArtyomKingmang/Lazurite/README.md

 ## Download

 Download jar and exe files of the language interpreter can be downloaded in the <a href = "https://github.com/ArtyomKingmang/Lazurite/releases">Releases</a> tab)

+## Contributions
+We will review and help with all reasonable pull requests as long as the guidelines below are met.

+- The license header must be applied to all java source code files.
+- IDE or system-related files should be added to the .gitignore, never committed in pull requests.
+- In general, check existing code to make sure your code matches relatively close to the code already in the project.
+- Favour readability over compactness.
+- If you need help, check out the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html) for a reference.

 ## Why Lazurite?
 Why should you choose Lazurite?: